Bristol Handball Club: 2022/23

 With the restructure to the Men's league in 22/23, the rats saw themselves neck and neck in an exciting league run, losing the title to Oxford Handball club on goal difference, following two draws home and away.
 In the National Cup, they took on Islington Handball Club and Chelsea Handball Club, before eventually succumbing to winners to be, NEM Hawks.

-For Bristol Women's they entered into a transitional phase, looking to get more players into the team.
-With new editions to the club once more, they became a competitive team again, which hadn't been seen for a few years, playing host to a number of exciting games over the season, laying the foundations for future teams to come.
+Bristol Women's team looked to get more players into the team.
+New additions to the team made the team more competitive.

 2023/24

 The 23/24 season saw a struggling south-west area for teams, meaning that Bristol had to travel afar to continue playing the sport, with trips to Cambridge and central London.

 For the men, they ultimately made the play-offs for the premier league by technicality, after an up and down season that saw some energetic play and determination.

 Ultimately, the loss to Chelsea Handball Club on the final play-off sealed their fate for another season in the UK's second division.

 For the Women, it was a season where they had become competitive again, picking up a few wins with the addition of a number of further players.
-Ultimately it led to them finishing in mid-table, but it showed them the path that they were heading towards, being back towards their best as shown in the 2018-19 season.
+Ultimately it led to them finishing in mid-table, but it showed them the path that they were heading towards, being back towards their best as shown in the 2018–19 season.

 2025/26

-With the Men ascending to the Premier League for the first time in their history, they were given a stark reminder of the standard expected of them in a 31-17 defeat to long time veterans London GD.
+With the Men ascending to the Premier League for the first time in their history, they were given a stark reminder of the standard expected of them in a 31–17 defeat to long-time veterans London GD.

-For the Women it was a much changed demographic as they have introduced a lot of new players following a club merger with Somerset Spartans.
-They brought on record the most amount of registered women players for a number of years, and on 02 November 2025 it led them to their most convincing win in a number of years, being a 34 19 victory of Chelsea Handball Club.

 It also saw long time youth players Lola Fitzsimmons and Eliza Cutler be called up to the GB National team for the Under-20s and Under-18s at the IHF Tournament in Kosovo.